danburzo/percollate/README.md

 4. Pass the DOM through [`mozilla/readability`](https://github.com/mozilla/readability) to strip unnecessary elements
 5. Apply the [HTML template](./templates/default.html) and the [stylesheet](./templates/default.css) to the resulting HTML

-Different formats then use different tools:
+Different formats then use different tools to produce the final file.

--   PDFs are generated with [`puppeteer`](https://github.com/GoogleChrome/puppeteer);
+PDFs are rendered with [`puppeteer`](https://github.com/GoogleChrome/puppeteer).

--   EPUBs have external images fetched and bundled together with the HTML of each article;
+EPUBs have external images fetched and bundled together with the HTML of each article.
+When the `--inline` option is used, images are instead converted to `data` URLs and embedded into the HTML.

--   HTMLs are saved without any further changes (images are not saved to the disk).
+HTMLs are saved without any further changes.
+When the `--inline` option is used, images are converted to `data` URLs and embedded into the HTML.
+External images are not otherwise fetched.

 ## Limitations